 These Pan-Seared Chicken Thighs are the perfect easy weeknight dinner.
-With juicy meat and crispy golden brown skin, this thigh recipes is a crowd-pleasing dinner that comes together in just 25 minutes!
+With juicy meat and crispy golden brown skin, this thigh recipe is a crowd-pleasing dinner that comes together in just 25 minutes!
+The crispy skin and tender meat are mouth-wateringly good.

-Everyone needs a few classic recipes in their little black cookbook and this weeknight easy pan-seared chicken thighs is the perfect addition!
+Everyone needs a few classic chicken recipes in their little black cookbook, and this weeknight, easy pan-seared chicken thighs are the perfect addition!

 This recipe is for those nights when you want to impress someone with something homemade but don’t want to spend forever in the kitchen actually making something homemade.
+Like our one pan chicken and veggies, or pan-seared pork chops, this is a recipe that you can master to make dinner even on the busiest nights of the week.
 Start with a few chicken thighs, give them a good sear to get the skin nice and crispy, then finish them off in the oven to keep them juicy.

 These chicken thighs are perfectly tender, loaded with amazing flavors, and ready in under 30 minutes!